CFD Erosion Analysis Article

 Pipelines transporting slurry, sand-laden hydrocarbons, produced water, or mineral suspensions face highly aggressive internal flow conditions.
 Erosion — caused by the repeated impact of solid particles on pipe walls — is one of the most expensive and least visible integrity threats.
 Because erosion progresses gradually and internally, it often goes unnoticed until a rupture occurs.

 Computational Fluid Dynamics (CFD) allows engineers to quantitatively predict erosion long before damage emerges.
-ENA2 uses advanced Eulerian–Lagrangian CFD modelling to simulate particle motion, turbulence interactions, and wall impacts with industry-leading accuracy.
-The result: precise erosion maps that highlight critical thinning zones and guide design improvements.
+As engineering consultants in Canada, ENA2 uses advanced Eulerian–Lagrangian CFD modeling to simulate particle motion, turbulence interaction, and wall impacts with engineering accuracy.
+The result is a set of erosion risk maps that help identify critical thinning zones and support better integrity decisions.

-CFD erosion modelling relies on two interconnected physical descriptions:
+CFD erosion modeling relies on two interconnected physical descriptions:

 Together, these phases allow CFD to resolve how particles accelerate, migrate, and ultimately impact pipe walls — the fundamental mechanism behind erosion.